The Bark River Knives STS8 Tactical Knife Review

 The BRK STS8 is the largest on BRK’s tactical knives and it features a an overall length of 13 7/8” with a 8 1/2”, Straight Spine, blade with a Flat Grind made from 9/32” thick, 154CM stainless steel hardened to 58 Rockwell.
 In addition, it features full tang construction with a very ergonomic handle design and handle scales made from your choice of several different handle materials ranging from several different colors of Micarta to natural materials such as bone, horn, and antler.
 Plus, the knife is supplied with a molded Kydex sheath.

-While not a revolutionary design, the BRK STS8 is a very useful design and, although it is listed in the Search & Rescue category on the BRK web site, the description of this knife states that it was meant to be used as a tactical knife.
+While not a revolutionary design, The Bark River Knives STS8 Tactical Knife is a very useful design and, although it is listed in the Search & Rescue category on the BRK web site, the description of this knife states that it was meant to be used as a tactical knife.
 However, in my opinion, it would also make a wonderful dedicated wilderness survival knife due to its 8 ½”, straight spined, blade, its full tang construction, and its considerable heft of 16 ounces.
 In addition, the high, Flat Grind creates a very sharp cutting edge that is an excellent compromise between a Saber Grind and a Hollow Grind and the minuscule ricasso provides the user with excellent leverage when carving or plunge cutting to sharpen stakes and create trigger mechanisms for spring snares and deadfalls.

 Also, the Straight Spine blade shape is an excellent compromise between a Drop Point and a Trailing Point because it places the point of the blade fairly close to the center line and yet, still provides enough belly to be an effective tool for dressing game animals if you are thinking of using this blade as a hunting knife.